RosanaFSS/Cybersecurity-Journey-TryHackMe/b.md

 <p>The important information are in the last lines.
 This is saying that Nick (as part of the sudo group) may run all commands as any user on any machine. <br><br>

-There's another way to view this information and that's with visudo.
+There's another way to view this information and that's with <code>visudo</code>.
 This opens the sudo policy file.
 The sudo policy file is stored in /etc/sudoers.
 We can do it here as Nick, but we would need to use sudo if we want to edit it since it can only be edited by the root user (using just visudo as Nick actually gives a permission denied).</p>

 <br>